junxit/us-congress-bills-110/metadata.md

 - 2007-12-05 — Motion to reconsider laid on the table Agreed to without objection.
 - 2007-12-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 358 - 55 (Roll no. 1130). (text: CR 12/4/2007 H14095-14096)
 - 2007-12-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 358 - 55 (Roll no. 1130).(text: CR 12/4/2007 H14095-14096)
+- 2007-12-06 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2008-09-11 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2008-09-16 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+Without written report.
+- 2008-09-16 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+Without written report.
+- 2008-09-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 1010.